Updated February 2019

 Get at least two.
 American Baby Company pretty much owns the market in this category.
 They’re great and well loved.
 We like their Organic Waterproof Quilted Fitted cover for about $29.
-If you’re looking for a more affordable option, parents seem to like the Waterproof Bamboo cover from Swaddlez for about $20.
-Note, the Swaddlez also comes in a mini-portable crib size as well, which is really hard to find!
+If you’re looking for another option, parents seem to like the Waterproof Bamboo cover from Swaddlez for about $25.
+Note, the Swaddlez also comes in a mini/portable crib size as well, which is really hard to find!

-Get some good quality crib sheets because you’ll use them for the next 2-3 years and they’ll take a lot of abuse along the way.
-The sheet that parents can’t live without is the QuickZip Crib Sheet, which can easily be changed (at 3 am) without having to remove the whole damn crib mattress.
-Just get one QuickZip Crib Sheet (which includes the Drop-In Base and one Zip-On Sheet) and multiple QuickZip Crib Zip-On Sheets.
+Get at least three good quality crib sheets because you’ll use them for the next 2-3 years and they’ll take a lot of abuse along the way.
+The sheet that parents can’t live without is the QuickZip Crib Sheet ($45), which can easily be changed (at 3 am) without having to remove the whole damn crib mattress.
+Just get one QuickZip Crib Sheet (which includes the Drop-In Base and one Zip-On Sheet) and multiple QuickZip Crib Zip-On Sheets ($26 each).

 The Zip-On Sheet can be easily swapped out for another one when dirtied (see the product video here.)
-Don’t forget to purchase a flat waterproof mattress pad.
-The flat pad lays right under the sheet and if it gets soiled, you just pull it up – no need to deal with lifting the mattress.
+Don’t forget to purchase the matching flat waterproof mattress pad ($29) that goes with the QuickZip system.
+The flat pad lays right under the sheet and if it gets soiled, you just pull it up—no need to deal with lifting the mattress.

 Listen up.
 People tell you not to use a crib bumper as it could cause suffocation (Jesus, again?!).
 In fact, the AAP said, “Don’t use crib bumpers” (you should also read this article on SIDS), but don’t throw away the cute bumper that came with your bedding set.
 You’ll want it later!

-You don’t need a crib bumper for a newborn…, BUT at around 5 or 6 months when they are flipping over vigorously and breaching like Shamu, they will get all manner of body parts stuck in between crib slats (someone should make a crib without slats, but I digress).
+You don’t need a crib bumper for a newborn…, BUT after about 9 months, when they are flipping over vigorously and breaching like Shamu, they will get all manner of body parts stuck in between crib slats (someone should make a crib without slats, but I digress).

-This leads to the high-pitched “Help me, I’m stuck and the wolves coming to eat me” cry, which has you sprinting into their room, extract said limb from slats, drying their tears, and promising it will never happen again.
-Can you make such promises?
-Not without a crib bumper.
+This leads to the high-pitched “Help me, I’m stuck and the wolves are coming to eat me” cry, which has you sprinting into their room, extracting said limb from slats, drying their tears, and promising it will never happen again.

 After 1 year, it’s officially okay to say you can use a bumper on a baby board without the safety police scolding you for it (oh wait, they’ll still do it then too!
 LOL).
 I personally find soft bumpers wonderful because they soften and warm up the crib environment, which is pretty hard and jail-ey.